By Courtney McQueen

 “Patients need to be aware of their kidney disease risks before they start therapy, and this should influence the medications that they choose in consultation with their doctor,” said Dr. Michael Shlipak, a professor of medicine at University of California, San Francisco and lead author of the study, in a press release.

-“For an otherwise healthy patient, the benefits of [Viread] are likely to exceed the risks, but for a patient with a combination of risk factors for kidney disease, [Viread] may not be the right medication,”
+“For an otherwise healthy patient, the benefits of [Viread] are likely to exceed the risks, but for a patient with a combination of risk factors for kidney disease, [Viread] may not be the right medication,” he added.

 “We do not know the long-term prognosis for… patients who stop [Viread] after developing kidney disease.”